coverclock/com-diag-diminuto/README.md

 ASCII (applications may use other encodings, such as Unicode, as long as they keep it to themselves).

+The more complex Diminuto features, like those involving POSIX threads, implement a specific model or approach to using the underlying C library.
+The model expresses a design I have found useful in my own applications.
+It is not intended to be a one size fits all implementation.

 For some projects over the years, I have ported Diminuto (as it existed at that time) to uClibc (a stripped down C library used by Buildroot), Bionic (a C library and run-time used by Google's Android), Cygwin (a